Python objects

 Objects are first-class citizens

-Objects are first-class citizens in Python.
+Objects are first-class citizens in Python, meaning they can be treated like any other value.
 In other words, they can:

 def pretty_print(x: str):